-This Integrated Plan provides strategic planning and implementation of regulated point (discharges of both treated waste water and storm water) and unregulated nonpoint source (diffuse runoff and groundwater discharge) management for the three communities.
+This Integrated Plan provides strategic planning and implementation of regulated point (discharges of wastewater and stormwater) and unregulated nonpoint source (diffuse runoff and groundwater discharge) management for the three communities.
 The primary goal of this Plan is to support municipal efforts to:

 - Integrate planning and management of stormwater, wastewater, and nonpoint sources to facilitate cost-effective water quality management.
 The plan provides load reduction, cost and benefit information for likely scenarios, and develops recommended implementation strategies for each scenario. - Monitor and assess progress towards environmental goals.
-Recommended monitoring in the Squamscott and targeted tributaries will document ecosystem improvements, calibrate modeled loads, and track progress towards watershed load reduction. - Document compliance and ensure that all tracking, accountability and legal requirements are being met.
-The tracking and accounting tool can be used to track progress towards permit goals under either individual or an integrated permit. - Develop and sustain collaborative arrangements among communities to collectively and effectively meet local water resource needs.
-The plan quantifies the cost differential between several levels of inter-municipal cooperation, including full integration of permit requirement between all three towns, to separate permit compliance from each municipality.
+Recommended monitoring in the Squamscott and targeted tributaries will document ecosystem improvements, calibrate modeled loads, and track progress towards watershed load reduction. - Document compliance that tracking, accountability and legal requirements are met.
+The tracking and accounting tool can be used to track progress towards permit goals under either individual or an integrated permit.

-Incorporate adaptive management founded on the best available scientific information and understanding of the interaction among stressors, management and the local ecosystem.
+- Develop and sustain collaborative arrangements among communities to collectively and effectively meet local water resource needs.
+The plan quantifies the cost differential between several levels of inter-municipal cooperation, including integration of permit requirements between all three towns, to separate permit compliance from each municipality. - Incorporate adaptive management1 founded on the best available scientific information and understanding of the interaction among stressors, management and the local ecosystem.
 Monitoring of ecosystem response and tracking of load reduction targets will be used to evaluate progress towards restoration, and to support key decisions in the WWTF upgrade timeline.